AFR - Activate for Reporting: How and Why

 Inactive Status:

-A. Click on the checkbox next to "Inactive Status" to activate the inactive status
+1. Click on the checkbox next to "Inactive Status" to activate the inactive status

-B. Enter the "Inactive Date"
+2. Enter the "Inactive Date"

-C. Select the reason why you are making the client inactive from the drop-down menu
+3. Select the reason why you are making the client inactive from the drop-down menu

-E. Click on "Save" to record your changes
+5. Click on "Save" to record your changes

-Note: When you make a client inactive, a status indicator will appear next to their name in the client profile to alert the user.
+When you make a client inactive, a status indicator will appear next to their name in the client profile to alert the user.

-Difference between End of Reporting & Inactive:
+Difference Between End of Reporting & Inactive:

 Making a client "Inactive" is helpful if you track why clients discontinue services, but also to prevent them from showing up as assigned to employees or in active client searches.

-If your client has more than one account established in their profile, you will have to set an End of Reporting date AND Inactive Status for EACH account.
+If your client has more than one account established in their profile, you will have to set an "End of Reporting" date AND "Inactive Status" for EACH account.
 You can view client accounts by clicking the drop-down menu at the top of the client's profile page.
-If you do not see this drop-down, this means the client does not have more than one account associated with their profile.
+If you do not see this drop-down, this means the client only has one account associated with their profile.

 • Related Articles